grodansparadis/vscpl2drv-tcpipsrv/README.md

  The direction the user is allowed to handle.
 Set to "rx" to allow only receive.
 Set to "tx" to allow only transmit.
 Set to "both" or empty to allow sending and receiving.

 ###### max-priority
 Max priority (0-7) this user can use for send events.
 Trying to send an event with a higher priority will replace the event value with the value set here.
-Note that 0 is the hightst priority.
+Note that 0 is the highest priority.

 ---